NeerT99/AutomatedTrading/README.md

 TradingView is used to create either:

-# Manual alerts.
+- Manual alerts.
-Pine Script strategies that output alerts.
+- Pine Script strategies that output alerts.

 Both of these will output an alert in a specific format.
 This alert is then sent to a ngrok server via webhook, which is locally tunneled to our Flask application.
 The Flask application parses the details of the webhook and executes the trades on Bybit and Binance.
-This approach is faster, more scalable, and secure compared to the previous system which relied on email alerts and scraping.
+This approach is faster, more scalable, and secure compared to the previous system which relied on email scraping alerts every 5 minutes.

 # Repository Contents
 - credentials.py - Update this file to include your API keys for the desired exchanges.